mushroomhostage/Chestpack/README.md

 * Fortune I - identifies an empty pack (higher levels are used as unique identifiers)
 * Efficiency # - level is number of slots, negated
-* Power - if present, pack has an integrated workbench
+* Punch - if present, pack has an integrated workbench

 Chestpack inventories are stored in separate files, named pack<id>.yml.